 At first, it seemed like an inspirational Hallmark story, the type of thing that restores your faith in humanity.
 A British couple, Jeremy and Sally Weaving, lost a bag at the airport containing valuables like money, a digital camera and Mr. Weaving’s passport.
 They despaired of finding it again, only to wake up one morning to see a package on their doorstep containing the missing bag.
 In an interview with the Daily Echo, Mrs. Weaving described how delighted they were to see the bag returned:

-“When we realised the bag was missing my husband drove straight back to the airport in the hope that it had been handed in but to no avail.
+“When we realized the bag was missing my husband drove straight back to the airport in the hope that it had been handed in but to no avail.
 To make matters worse he was due to go to France three days later to take part in a 600-mile charity bike ride…You can imagine our surprise when a large parcel arrived at our house.”

 Unfortunately, the golden moment was quickly tarnished when the couple opened the bag.